edirr/data_tracker/README.md

 Another major part of my project was being able to pass down the data to my chart where i can display the scores.
 The challenging part was making sure the data was formatted the way the chart wanted it.

+#Snippet
+This code shows the function that is called upon when clicking a student and how it sets the id to state and then makes three separate calls to the database using the student's ID
 ```javascript
 async getSingleStudent(){
   let studentId = `/api/students/${this.state.student_id}`